rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 }
 {{< /highlight >}}

 By using JavaScript arrow functions, you can auto-bind class methods without having to bind them in the constructor.
-Also the constructor can be left out, when not using the props, by defining the state directly as a class property.
+Also the constructor can be left out, when not using the props, by defining the state directly as a class property (Note: be aware that {{% a_blank "class properties" "https://babeljs.io/docs/en/babel-plugin-transform-class-properties/" %}} are not in the JavaScript language yet).
 Therefore you can say that this way of defining a React class component is way more concise than the other version.

+{{% chapter_header "Template Literals in React" "react-javascript-template-literals" %}}

+{{% a_blank "Template literals" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals" %}} are another JavaScript language specific feature that came with JavaScript ES6.
+It is worth to mention it shortly, because when people new to JavaScript and React see them, they can be confusing as well.
+What you are growing up with is the following syntax for concatenating a string:

+{{< highlight javascript >}}
+function getGreeting(what) {
+  return 'Welcome to ' + what;
+}

+const greeting = getGreeting('JavaScript');
+console.log(greeting);
+// Welcome to JavaScript
+{{< /highlight >}}

+Template literals can be used for the same which is called string interpolation:

+{{< highlight javascript "hl_lines=2" >}}
+function getGreeting(what) {
+  return `Welcome to ${what}`;
+}
+{{< /highlight >}}

+You only have to use backticks and the `${}` notation for inserting JavaScript primitives.
+However, string literals are not only used for string interpolation, but also for multiline strings in JavaScript:

+{{< highlight javascript "hl_lines=2" >}}
+function getGreeting(what) {
+  return `
+    Welcome
+    to
+    ${what}
+  `;
+}
+{{< /highlight >}}

+Basically that's how larger text blocks can be formatted on multiple lines.
+Otherwise, it can be seen with the [recent introduction of GraphQL in JavaScript](https://www.robinwieruch.de/react-with-graphql-tutorial/) too.

 {{% chapter_header "Map, Reduce and Filter in React" "react-javascript-map-reduce-filter" %}}